 Visual Design: Based only on a quick look, but also my knowledge of her work, I'd recommend Connie Malamed's Visual Design Solutions.

 Engagement: Tania Luna & LeeAnn Rettinger's Surprise is a valuable book for talking about what takes events to experiences, and how to do that systematically.
 I've now written a book addressing this topic: Make It Meaningful: Taking Learning Design from Instructional to Transformational.
+It's designed to be a companion piece to the aforementioned Learning Science for Instructional Designers, together being a Learning Experience Design (LXD) guide.

 Informal: Jay Cross’ Informal Learning.
 Talking about the rest of learning besides formal, long before anyone else.
 A landmark book.

 Performance Ecosystem: Marc Rosenberg’s Beyond eLearning (the first to look 'beyond the course'; prescient), and/or my Revolutionize Learning & Development.
 About L&D strategy; going beyond just courses to meet the real needs of the org.
+I now get to add JD Dillon's The Modern Learning Ecosystem here, as it adds steps to take on top of a familiar model.

 Organizational Learning: Amy Edmondson's Teaming and Stan McChrystal's Team of Teams talk about how to create conditions to get people working effectively.
 Complementing that is Dan Pink's Drive, which lays out some truths about what motivates people.
+Amy Edmondson's subsequent books are also great!

 Daniel Kahnemann’s Thinking Fast and Slow about how our brains don’t work logically.
 Or the behavioral economics stuff, like Freakonomics.